The Fragility of Consciousness — illustration

 "Yes, I can."

-The response stopped her cold.
-What a pity?
-Why would her existing competence be disappointing rather than convenient?
-Why would he prefer her to be helpless rather than skilled?
+The response stopped her cold. *What a pity?* Why would her existing competence be disappointing rather than convenient?
+Why would he prefer her helpless rather than skilled?

-The comment lingered in her mind with the persistence of a wrong note in an otherwise familiar melody.
-Something about his tone suggested that teaching her would have involved more than just riding instruction.
+The comment lingered with the persistence of a wrong note in an otherwise familiar melody.
+Something about his tone suggested teaching would have involved more than riding instruction.

-When Handsome Man reappeared in September, he followed his usual ritual—immediately taking a shower as if he needed to wash away evidence of wherever he'd been.
+When Handsome Man reappeared in September, he followed his usual ritual—immediately taking a shower as if needing to wash away evidence of wherever he'd been.
 They went to eat at 14's place, but found it closed, so they settled at the bar in the square.

-People passed by with that same staring behavior she'd noticed during his previous visits, their eyes lingering on them with expressions that suggested recognition mixed with something else she couldn't quite identify.
+People passed by with that same staring behavior she'd noticed during his previous visits, their eyes lingering with expressions suggesting recognition mixed with something she couldn't quite identify.
 Curiosity?
 Disapproval?
 Professional interest?

-A man stopped to greet Handsome Man, and they exchanged a few words in the kind of low, brief conversation that conveyed more information than the actual words suggested.
-After the man left, Handsome Man suddenly became animated, cheering for a dog that was wandering nearby—but his enthusiasm felt forced, theatrical, like someone performing normalcy for an audience.
+A man stopped to greet Handsome Man, exchanging few words in the kind of low, brief conversation that conveyed more information than the actual words suggested.
+After the man left, Handsome Man suddenly became animated, cheering for a wandering dog—but his enthusiasm felt forced, theatrical, like someone performing normalcy for an audience.

-The performance was too emphatic and lasted too long.
-She found herself watching him with growing discomfort, trying to understand why his behavior felt so calculated.
+The performance was too emphatic, lasted too long.
+Me watched with growing discomfort, trying to understand why his behavior felt so calculated.

 He noticed her unease immediately.
 "Should we go back home?" he offered, with the quick responsiveness of someone monitoring her reactions carefully.

-Back at her apartment, they chatted about seemingly innocent topics—the farm, the horses, friends who would visit for 'parties' the fact that there would be a car available for transportation wherever they wanted to go.
+Back at her apartment, they chatted about seemingly innocent topics—the farm, the horses, friends who would visit for 'parties,' the fact that there would be a car available for transportation wherever they wanted.
 The conversation felt like a sales pitch disguised as friendly planning.

-That night, she slept poorly, her newly cleared mind processing patterns she had been too medicated to recognize before.
-Every interaction, every logistics discussion, every transportation arrangement began to take on different meanings when viewed through the lens of systematic manipulation rather than friendly hospitality.
+That night, Me slept poorly, her newly cleared mind processing patterns she had been too medicated to recognize before.
+Every interaction, every logistics discussion, every transportation arrangement began taking on different meanings when viewed through the lens of systematic manipulation rather than friendly hospitality.

 The 'pity' about her riding ability.
 The emphasis on teaching opportunities.
 The remote location.
 The controlled transportation.
 The friends coming for "parties."
-The available car that would supposedly give her freedom but would actually be monitored and controlled.
+The available car that would supposedly give her freedom but would actually be monitored.

-The criticism felt familiar—the kind of subtle undermining designed to make someone feel lazy, ungrateful, or inadequate.
-But instead of the apologetic response he might have expected from her previous, medicated self, she felt something else entirely.
+The criticism felt familiar—the kind of subtle undermining designed to make someone feel lazy, ungrateful, inadequate.
+But instead of the apologetic response he might have expected from her previous, medicated self, Me felt something else entirely.

 Disgust.

-"I want you to leave" she said, the words emerging with a clarity that surprised them both.
+"I want you to leave," Me said, the words emerging with a clarity that surprised them both.

 "Don't you want to come to the farm anymore?" he asked, his voice taking on the persuasive tone of someone who had invested too much planning to give up easily.
 "It's so beautiful up on the mountain, with wonderful scenery..."

-The sales pitch continued, but she was no longer listening to the content.
+The sales pitch continued, but Me was no longer listening to content.
 She was hearing the underlying desperation of someone whose carefully constructed scenario was collapsing.

-His face went through several expressions in rapid succession—surprise, calculation, anger, and finally resignation.
+His face went through several expressions in rapid succession—surprise, calculation, anger, resignation.
 Whatever operation he had been planning would need to proceed without her.

-She didn't want to know the answer, but she was grimly certain that her refusal had disrupted something much more sinister than a simple holiday invitation.
+She didn't want to know the answer, but was grimly certain her refusal had disrupted something more sinister than a simple holiday invitation.

-The clarity was uncomfortable, but it was also protective.
+The clarity was uncomfortable, but protective.
 For the first time in months, she was thinking clearly enough to recognize danger while there was still time to avoid it.